 Emily has received basic acting training from Professor of Theatre Arts Connie Rotunda.
 She has also gone through introductory fight choreography training with John Patrick Hayden.

-Emily has four years of experience with various power tools and saws found in the typical scene shop (i.e. table saw, routers, drills/impact drivers, hand saws, etc.) She also has roughly one year of working theatrical rigging knowledge under her belt.
+Emily has over five years of experience with various power tools and saws found in the typical scene shop (i.e. table saw, routers, drills/impact drivers, hand saws, etc.) She also has roughly one year of working theatrical rigging knowledge under her belt.
 Her training in both of these areas comes from Chris Noble, former technical director at SUNY New Paltz and now technical designer at PRG.

 Emily spent all four years of college at the State University of New York at New Paltz.
 She spent a summer session abroad at the University of Limerick, SUNY New Paltz's sister school.
 There she studied Modern Irish Theatre with Professor Jack Wade.
 She also has Photoshop and Vectorworks experience from Jack Wade's lighting design course.